zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

   traffic_rules_path: <traffic_rules_path>
 ```

-How to configure the policies for PCF itself are not covered in this document.
+How to configure the policies for PCF itself is not covered in this document.
 You can see
 the [policies](../docker-compose/policies) folder for examples.

 The allowed values of the PCF configuration are as follows: